B4PT0R/pandora_app/README.md

 ## Installation

+Local installation:
 ```bash
 $ pip install pandora-app
 ```

-Alternatively you may use the web-app here
+Alternatively you may use the web-app (here)[https://pandora-ai.streamlit.app/]

 ## Usage